Night time binge can fade by eating breakfast

 As hours pass, more of your feelings emerge.
 The threat of no food, which you established in the morning, becomes unbearable.
 You eat more than you intended as your protective pattern wells up to dull your emotions.

 Your body was also threatened with famine.
-Combined with your emotional needs you experienced of a biological imperative to bring in extra calories to protect you from the looming emergency.
+Combined with your emotional needs you experienced a biological imperative to bring in extra calories to protect you from the looming emergency.

 The combination is irresistible.

 Eat breakfast, hungry or not, within one hour after waking .
 Breakfast is two words combined.
 You break the fast you experienced while you were asleep.
+You stabilize your emotions but do not numb yourself.
+This is part of recovery work.
+You develop the ability to tolerate your emotions a little at a time.

 Eating a healthful and reasonable breakfast reassures your body that it is being respected and cared for.
 It also reassures your psyche that what you need is available without requiring drastic action.
+You earn the trust of your psyche and your body.
+Like any other relationship, trust needs to be earned.
+You are developing a healthy relationship with yourself, with your psyche and body.

 As you eat appropriate amounts of food throughout the day you will experience ebbs and flows of emotions.
 You can bring these experiences to your psychotherapist so you learn to tolerate and understand your own experience.
 Freedom from binging allows you to do your recovery work without a surging sense of emergency.
 You give yourself a chance to experience real power which is awareness of the reality of your situation and your physical and emotional needs.
+Your night time binge lessens as your own personal sense of being alive and vibrant builds.

 - Can you follow your eating patterns on the days you don't eat breakfast?